ckaur5689/CapstoneProject_MLandAI/model_card.md

                      Residual plots             |   difference between y and predicted value across range of x

 - 4.3 Results Summary (To be done)
 The table below summarises the global maximum found by each surrogate model at the end of the Bayesian Optimisation procedure.
-Values should be updated with empirical results from your experiments.
+Values to be updated with empirical results from your experiments.

                 -Model ID	True Global Max	Best Found Value	Simple Regret	Convergence Iter.
                 -M1	—	—	—	—
                 -M2	—	—	—	—
                 -M3	—	—	—	—
                 -M4	—	—	—	—
                 -M5	—	—	—	—
                 -M6	—	—	—	—
                 -M7	—	—	—	—
                 -M8	—	—	—	—
           - Note: To Populate with empirical results from your experiments.

 # 5. Limitations & Considerations
     •	Scalability: GP inference scales as O(n³) in the number of observations, which limits applicability to settings with large evaluation budgets.
 Sparse GP approximations or batched BO may be required in such cases.